Suspected Human Remains Found In Florida Wildlife Preserve Where Authorities Are Searching For Brian Laundrie

 READ MORE: Gabby Petito Search: Timeline Of Road Trip With Fiancé Brian Laundrie, Notable Dates And Events

+Kobilinsky says the evidence discovered could also be crucial to the Petito murder investigation.

+“I’m interested to know about that notebook, whether there is any information in there that might have referenced Gabby Petito and perhaps give us a little more information as to how she died,” he said.

-In a statement, attorney Steven Bertolino said Laundrie’s parents, Chris and Roberta Laundrie, along with law enforcement, started searching Myakkahatchee Creek Environmental Park in North Port, Florida, on Wednesday.
+Earlier Wednesday, attorney Steven Bertolino said Laundrie’s parents, Chris and Roberta Laundrie, along with law enforcement, started searching Myakkahatchee Creek Environmental Park in North Port, Florida.

 “The FBI and NPPD were informed last night of Brian’s parents’ intentions and they met Chris and Roberta there this morning.
 After a brief search off a trail that Brian frequented, some articles belonging to Brian were found.
 As of now, law enforcement is conducting a more thorough investigation of that area,” Bertolino said, in part.

-Note: Editor’s note: This story was first published on Oct.
-20.